 Increase productivity from 9 to 5

 Monitoring the workload, while an essential step, is not always enough to avoid overtime.
 Project with tight schedules and unmovable deadlines have very little wiggle room when something goes wrong.
 A sick employee or a technical issue can quickly result in the team having to put in extra hours.
-In order to minimize the overtime, you can implement a couple of rules that will allow people to focus on the work from 9 to 5.
+To minimize the overtime, you can implement a couple of rules to help people focus on their 9-5 work.

 First off, you want to make sure that your team knows what their upcoming assignments are.
 Obvious as it sounds, it’s not always the case.
 Team members who don’t know their tasks (or don’t fully understand their scope) are likely to lose a lot of precious time before kicking off work.